kconragan/dotvim/README.md

 This is a Vim configuration for a web-development orientated workflow.
 Specifically, if you spend most of your time writing HTML, CSS, and JavaScript, you might be able to find something useful here.

+This configuration relies on a few critical pieces:

+  - *Vundle*
+  - *PeepOpen* (only applies when in a GUI)
+  - *DroidSansMono*
+    I use a custom version that adds slashes to '0' for disambiguation

 ## Installation

   1. Clone repo: `git clone git://github.com/kconragan/dotvim.git ~/.vim`